-Step 2 – Embed your PDF
+Step 2 – Embed or link your PDF

 Now you have your file, you can easily embed it!
 Just add a ‘file’ block to the page, and then click upload to upload your PDF.
 Once added you’ll get a PDF viewer, with a download button added automatically for you